-About 20% of the decline in teen pregnancy rates since 1991 is thought to be related to a decrease in sexual activity among adolescents.
+About 20 percent of the decline in teen pregnancy rates since 1991 is thought to be related to a decrease in sexual activity among adolescents.
 According to the CDC's Youth Risk Behavior Survey (YRBS), fewer teens are having sexual intercourse and teens have fewer sexual partners than in the past.

-The other 80% of the decline in teen pregnancies is thought to be associated with more effective birth control practice.
+The other 80 percent of the decline in teen pregnancies is thought to be associated with more effective birth control practice.
 In particular, the number of teens who regularly use condoms has increased significantly over the past 10 years.

 Sex and contraceptive education may be the most effective way to reduce teen pregnancy.
 However, teenagers generally are uninformed about the availability, efficiency, and choices of contraceptives available.
-Only 69% of school districts in the United States teach sex education.
-Most of these (86%) promote abstinence (i.e., not having sex) instead of teaching teenagers how to protect themselves from sexually transmitted diseases and how to prevent pregnancy if they are going to have sex.
+Only 69 percent of school districts in the United States teach sex education.
+Most of these (86 percent) promote abstinence (i.e., not having sex) instead of teaching teenagers how to protect themselves from sexually transmitted diseases and how to prevent pregnancy if they are going to have sex.